-- 1. Lets add some beam smearing in order to simulate the effect of looking at these data through a telescope with a finite beam resolution. - 2.
+- 1. Let's add some beam smearing in order to simulate the effect of looking at these data through a telescope with a finite beam resolution. - 2.
 Implement a Gaussian beam convolution based on the IDL function gauss_smooth.
 The function that does the convolution should take the original map scaled to a resolution of 5122 (use the function congrid to rescale the resolution from the original to the target 5122 pixel resolution) as an input.
-The 2nd input to gauss_smooth is the Gaussian beam full-width-half-maximum (FWHM).
-Work out the correct FWHM parameter, such that the map is smoothed on scales of 3% of the size of the original map. - 3.
+The 2nd input to gauss_smooth is the Gaussian standard deviation.
+Work out the correct standard deviation from the beam full-width-half-maximum (FWHM) parameter, such that the map is smoothed on physical scales of 3% of the physical size (side length) of the original map (in terms of the FWHM). - 3.
 Write out the beam-smeared image of snapshot file number 300 from Section 1 above with write_eps_wcb.pro as before (using the exact same colour bar scaling, etc., as above), and visually compare the non-smoothed with the beam-smoothed image.
 The output file name should be